Anthony Mantha’s 4th goal gives Red Wings 4-3 win over Stars

+DETROIT (AP) — Anthony Mantha is picking up where he left off last season, giving the Detroit Red Wings hope the power forward can help them avoid enduring another rebuilding season.

-DETROIT (AP) — Anthony Mantha scored his career-high fourth goal with 53.3 seconds left, lifting the Detroit Red Wings to a 4-3 victory over the Dallas Stars on Sunday night in their home opener.
+Mantha scored a career-high four goals Sunday night, the last with 53.3 seconds left to give Detroit a 4-3 victory over the Dallas Stars night in its home opener.

+In the season-opening win at Nashville, he had a goal and two assists.

+“We beat two of the best teams out there,” Mantha said.
+“People rank those two teams among the top 10 in the league.”

+“We just have to be better than this,” said Jamie Benn, who doesn’t have a point in three games.
+“We can’t take that many penalties against a good young team, especially with that kind of speed.”

+Dallas was called for eight penalties, but Detroit scored only once with an extra skater.
+The Red Wings had a 5-on-3 power play for 40 seconds midway through the third and failed to take advantage.

-Filip Hronek set up the goal with a centering pass after Dylan Larkin won a faceoff.
+Mantha’s final goal was set up by Filip Hronek’s centering pass after Larkin won a faceoff.
 Mantha also scored early in the third to put Detroit ahead and Roope Hintz pulled Dallas into a 3-all tie 33 seconds later with his second goal.

-Jonathan Bernier stopped 19 shots to help the Red Wings improve to 2-0.
+Detroit’s Jonathan Bernier stopped 19 shots.

-The Red Wings had a 5-on-3 power play for 40 seconds midway through the third and failed to take advantage.

 Dallas, shooting for its first win in three games, led 2-0 after the first period after Hintz and Tyler Seguin scored.